 Adoption requirements in Virginia include being 21 years of age and older.
 One may be married, single, or divorced, and a home study and in-home inspection will be conducted.
-Proper housing and personal space for the adopted child is required, as well as a background check for all adults in the home.
+Proper housing and personal space for the adopted child are required, as well as a background check for all adults in the home.

 The above are just a few of the requirements when adopting in the state of Virginia.
 Read on for more in-depth detail on what is required.

 Starting the adoption process in Virginia begins with making the decision to adopt, understanding your options, and selecting your chosen adoption liaison to help you.

 You must meet the requirements, which most often mandate a background check as well as attending adoption classes.

 You may also want to take a look at the names and contact information for adoption agencies in your area.

 Families wanting to adopt in the state of Virginia will want to contact the Virginia Department of Human Resources for more information: